speechly/speechly/libraries/react-ui/README.md

 4. **Receiving transcript** (Pulsating mic).
 This state may be briefly displayed when the button is released and Speechly finalizes the stream of results.
 Shown during `ClientState.Loading`

 5. **Error** (Broken mic icon).
 In case of an error (usually during initialisation), the button turns into a broken mic symbol.
-If you have the optional `<ErrorPanel/>` component in your hierarchy, a description of the problem is displayed.
+If you have the optional `IntroPopup` or `<ErrorPanel/>` component in your hierarchy, a description of the problem is displayed.
 Otherwise, you'll need to look into the browser console to discover the reason for the error.
 Shown in case of `ClientState.Failed`, `ClientState.NoAudioConsent`, `ClientState.NoBrowserSupport`

 ## BigTranscript component